 Hello, my name is Debs.
-I am a freelance consultant and facilitator using my lived experience of mental health services, along with many years working in mental health in the NHS, and my MSc in Mental Health Recovery and Social Inclusion to promote, educate and facilitate awareness of what it's like to be in that system, as well as working on solutions for change and supporting creative approaches to recovery.
+I am an award winning independent consultant and facilitator using my lived experience of mental health services, along with many years working in mental health in the NHS, and my MSc in Mental Health Recovery and Social Inclusion to promote, educate and facilitate awareness of what it's like to be in that system, as well as working on solutions for change and supporting creative approaches to recovery.

 I found creativity by chance: I started drawing in December 2011 after reaching a crisis point in my mental health and being told that I would always be "ill, medicated and never work again" by a "professional" who was in charge of my care.
 I started painting soon after and am thoroughly addicted to the way art frees the mind.
 Having discovered a previously hidden talent I can only now fully appreciate the true therapeutic power of creativity.